Ys Series - Digital Emelas: Spreading Awareness of Ys

 This style of play began with Ys VI: The Ark of Napishtim and was later adapted in the remake of Ys III (The Oath in Felghana) and eventually used in Ys Origin.
 The game progression plays similar to the top-down Zelda adventures but with the ability to jump and attack in the air.
 As you progress through the game, you learn spells and find items to defeat bosses.
 You then use said items to access previously blocked locations on the overworld.
 Sound familiar, Zelda fans?

 This style of play began with Ys Seven and was later used in the remake of Ys IV (Memories of Celceta), Ys VIII: Lacrimosa of Dana, and Ys IX: Monstrum Nox.
-This style of play is incredibly fast-paced, semi open-world, and uses a tag-team party system.
+Gameplay is incredibly fast-paced, semi open-world, and uses a tag-team party system.
 Players have multiple attack buttons and variations of each attack, in addition to launchers, juggles and super moves, providing an endless opportunity for combos.
-As with most open-world games, you begin in a smaller area and gradually gain access to a larger portion of the world map.
+As with most open-world games, you begin in a smaller area and gradually gain access to larger portions of the world map.

 The Legend of Ys